-Follow along to learn more about the importance of the emerging field of UX, what designers are being hired to do at a wide range of companies today, and why every type of business can benefit from thoughtful UX design.
+Follow along to learn more about the importance of the emerging field of UX, what today's designers are being hired to do, and why every type of business can benefit from thoughtful UX design.

 1. Interaction Design

-A subset of UX design is interaction design, or IxD.
-It is defined as ... yup, you guessed it... the interaction between a user and a product, with the goal of that interaction being a pleasant experience for the user.
+A subset of UX design is interaction design (IxD).
+It is defined as ... yup, you guessed it... the interaction between a user and a product — the goal of that interaction is for it to be pleasant for the user.